 Should you ever have urgent concerns for the immediate safety of a child, you should contact the police or you can make a direct referral to Children’s Social Care by phoning 01925 443400.

 |Our Stay Safe Team|

 KS2 Phase Leader:

 We update our Safeguarding Policy annually.
 This ensures that any new learning is incorporated into our policy and it can respond to the most up-to-date thinking regarding child protection.
 All of our staff also take part in very comprehensive Safeguarding training annually, ensuring that Safeguarding is seen as everybody’s business and everybody is equipped with the tools they need to protect our children.
 Regular updates keep our training refreshed and current.
 Safeguarding is an agenda on our weekly staff meetings so it is never far from our minds.
-Our SIA Strategic Safeguarding lead produces a monthly newsletter that is circulated to all of our staff.
-It keeps us up to date and also spotlights a particular issue to deepen our knowledge.

 We regularly talk to our children about ways to keep safe, discussing safeguarding sensitively in our lessons, worship and on our noticeboards.
 A big part of our curriculum works to develop ‘pupil voice’, showing children that their opinions matter and are valued.

 Teachers and TAs monitor the wellbeing of children on a day to day basis.
 If they, or any other member of the team have any concerns relating to the safeguarding of a child they fill in a purple safeguarding form.
 This is handed directly to the Designated Safeguarding Lead who will decide what actions to take.
 Often we work with a range of agencies locally who can help us to ensure the best outcome for the children in our care.

 If parents have any concerns relating to the wellbeing of their children or any other children they can report it to the Designated Safeguarding Lead who will decide what action to take.